bra1n/townsquare/README.md

 ![social](https://user-images.githubusercontent.com/325521/102897760-d1147b00-4468-11eb-9d7b-63a204bc9fc1.png)

 This is an unofficial online tool to run Blood on the Clocktower games through Discord or other digital means.
-It is supposed to aid storytellers and allow them to quickly set up and capture game states for their players.
+It is supposed to aid storytellers and players by allowing them to quickly set up games, run votes and much more.

 [You can try it online!](https://clocktower.online)

-If you want to learn more about how to use the website as a player, [JayBotC](https://www.youtube.com/channel/UCNZy-4Rp877XtTHaIZdWYFQ) kindly created two tutorial videos.
+If you want to learn more about how to use the app as a player, [JayBotC](https://www.youtube.com/channel/UCNZy-4Rp877XtTHaIZdWYFQ) kindly created two tutorial videos.

 ### How to host a game
 [![How to host a game](https://img.youtube.com/vi/lVRJPBXfqxg/0.jpg)](https://www.youtube.com/watch?v=lVRJPBXfqxg)